Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Metrology System

 The fibres are fed through a V-groove into a photonic chip, where the light is mixed by a directional x-coupler.
 This chip is currently being manufactured through Australian National Fabrication Facility OptoFab node through direct write ultrafast laser inscription (ULI) \cite{Osellame2012,Gross2015}, and has the advantage of being able to combine elements of the coarse and fine metrology systems in a compact form factor ideal for a future space mission.

 The light is split into four separate beams (only one beam path is shown in Figure \ref{fig:metrology_schematic}) and output into a series of optical fibres.
 These are then fed into four transceiver units, which consist of a 25~mm focal length collimating lens (L3) and a quarter-wave plate.
-The collimated light is sent out of the chief platform at positions A, B, C and D shown in Figure \ref{fig:metrology_measurement}, reflected off of a retro-reflector mounted on each deputy platform (element 10 in Figure \ref{fig:pyxis_schematic}), and back into the transceiver unit.
-The quarter-wave plate ensures that the outgoing and incoming polarisations are orthogonal and will not interfere with each other.
+The collimated light is sent out of the chief platform at positions A, B, C and D shown in Figure \ref{fig:metrology_measurement}, reflected off of a retro-reflector mounted on each deputy platform (element 10 in Figure \ref{fig:pyxis_schematic}), and back into the transceiver unit. \red{The four laser measurements are used to measure the distance in two dimensions, with the third dimension (orthogonal to both the baseline and the star vector) not requiring sub-micron precision.} The quarter-wave plate ensures that the outgoing and incoming polarisations are orthogonal and will not interfere with each other.

 A test configuration using two Fabry-Perot laser diodes as injection units has been constructed.
 Continued development of this system, including thermal stabilisation of the Fabry-Perot diodes and investigation of single-frequency diodes is ongoing.